 The City of Bunbury has a Code of Conduct and Statement of Business Ethics to prevent misconduct, corruption and fraud.

-The Code sets out principles and standards of behaviour that Elected Members, Committee Members and Employees must observe when performing their duties, and is intended to promote accountability, ethical decision making, and encourage greater transparency and accountability in the City of Bunbury.
+The previous Code of Conduct remains current for City of Bunbury Employees.
+The Code sets out the principles and standards of behaviour that employees must observe when performing their duties, and is intended to promote accountability, ethical decision making and encourage transparency and accountability in the City of Bunbury.

 Statement of Business Ethics

 The Statement of Business Ethics outlines our expectations of providers of goods and services.
 It also includes information on the City's commitment to ethical dealings, and what can be expected from us.